-Corby Egan, owner of The Pines at Island Park, walks us through the rich history, cozy cabins, and breathtaking surroundings of their lodge.
+Corby Egan, owner of The Pines at Island Park, walks us through the rich history, cozy cabins, and amazing surroundings of their lodge.
 Our chat with him will give a glimpse of what our upcoming Stillwater School will look like.

 The Pines at Island Park with Corby Egan.
 Hit play below!